The audit that happens before the direction hardens.

 I am the only person in the room whose value increases if the answer is “not yet” — or “not this.”

-I don’t implement.
-I don’t sell the next phase.
+I don’t make the decisions.
+I don’t build the roadmap.
 I have no stake in the direction your organization chooses.
-That’s not a limitation of the engagement.
-That’s the point of it.

 The questions don’t stop at borders.